princess-mikus/42-Libft/README.md

 <h1>📚 Libft 📚</h1>
-Libft is a custom C static-linked library developed at  <a href="https://www.42network.org/"></a>42 School, featuring reimplementations of standard functions and additional utilities.
+Libft is a custom C static-linked library developed at  <a href="https://www.42network.org/">42 School</a>, featuring reimplementations of standard functions and additional utilities.

 <h2>📒 Function List 📒</h2>
 <a href="/FUNCTIONS.md">Full function list and description</a>